MongoDB Tutorial

 Object ID

 In MongoDB, every document has an "_id" key.
-The value of the "_id" key can any type.
+The value of the "_id" key can be any type.
 However, it defaults to an ObjectId.

 The value of the "_id" key must be unique within a collection so that MongoDB can identify every document in the collection.